CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

 ---
 This section describes how to download Cumulus VX and create a VM in VirtualBox for each switch in the two-leaf and one spine topology shown below.

-{{% vx-intro %}}
+{{% vx/intro %}}

 These steps were tested with VirtualBox version 6.1.12 on macOS version 10.14.6.

 ## Create the VMs

-The following procedure describes how to create a VM in VirtualBox for each switch in the example topology (Leaf01, Leaf02, and Spine01).
+The following procedure creates leaf01, leaf02, and spine01 and the connections between them, as shown in the example topology.
 This section assumes a basic level of VirtualBox experience.

 1. Download and install VirtualBox.
 Refer to the {{<exlink url="https://www.virtualbox.org/wiki/Downloads" text="VirtualBox documentation">}}.